REPCoder - Screenshots

 In the 64-bit version the file names are: REPCODER64.EXE, REPCODER64.DLL.

-This software although of rather small size and simple form has very advanced mechanisms allowing to create almost any kinds of reports.
-It is SQL-based tool, so it requires very good knowledge of SQL.
+This simple and small-size software has very advanced mechanisms allowing you to create many kinds of reports.
+It is SQL-based tool, so it requires good knowledge of SQL.
 There are no visual "query designers" here.
 You must simply edit SQL texts manually.
-Because the program has also the built-in its own script language (similar to C), the programming skills are also recommended.
-Therefore REPCoder can be treated (according to its name) as a tool for programming reports.
-It has very high performance, can work with very large data and on a relatively slow client machine.
+Because the program has also the built-in its own programming language (similar to C, its name is RCALC), the programming skills are also recommended.
+Therefore REPCoder can be treated (according to its name) as a tool for programming of reports.
+It has very high performance, can work with very large data consuming only a few megabytes of memory on a client machine.
 This is a fully WYSIWYG tool (what you see is what you get).
 So there is no need for the "print preview" option there, because the screen and a printer always show the same.
-It is especially important while displaying multiline texts.
+It is especially important when displaying multiline texts.
 Some other reporting tools break text lines differently on a printer and on the screen.
-REPCoder has no such problems.

 The documentation of REPCoder consists of 4 guides and 25 sample reports.
 There are also source codes of sample applications (C/C++, C#, Delphi, Java), that present how to use the functions of REPCODER.DLL.
 The guides were created using REPCoder, so they have SFM extensions, just like the report project files.
 They must be opened with REPCODER.EXE.